 Families and students may call for appointments at (512) 684-1944 or 512-478-4939.
 You may also contact the MISD Health & Wellness Department with any questions at (512) 512-278-4095.

 - Monday 8:15 am to 4:30 pm

 Behavioral Health Services are provided through Integral Care therapists, who serve students of all ages in the district.
 Any student on campus who appears to be experiencing behavioral health challenges may be referred to Integral Care for an intake.

 One in five US children ages 14-18 experiences a mental illness like depression or anxiety.
-While school-related stress can be normal, consider referring student to integrated health services if you notice:
+While school-related stress can be normal, consider referring students to integrated health services if you notice: